 The award is open to students who are...

-living in Wellington City, Hutt City, Kapiti District, Porirua City, Southern Wairarapa, within 60 kilometres of Wellington Central Railway Station
+living in Wellington City, Hutt City, Kapiti District, Porirua City, southern Wairarapa, within 60 kilometres of the Wellington Central Railway Station.

-under the age of 23 at the time of selection
+under the age of 23 years old at the time of the closing date for applications.

 studying full-time in New Zealand for their first tertiary qualification.

 in need of financial assistance.

-This award is a memorial to John Burns, a naval officer, who died in 1967 after suffering years of ill health.
+This Award is a memorial to John Burns, a Naval Officer, who died in 1967 after suffering many years of ill health.
 The John Burns Award for Courage and Perseverance was established by Patricia Burns, John's sister, after her death.
 Patricia Burns wanted John's memory to live on, and for the recipients to know that success could still be achieved despite adversity.

 The John Burns Award for Courage and Perseverance is administered by Public Trust.
 Recipients are chosen by the Advisory Committee comprising Public Trust and the Royal New Zealand Navy.

 How to apply